tardate/LittleCodingKata/README.md

-# 420 Little Coding Katas
+# 422 Little Coding Katas

-> Latest addition :sparkles: [About Idris](./idris/about) - An overview of the Idris 2 programming language, its features, and ecosystem.
-Includes setting up and running on macOS.
+> Latest addition :sparkles: [TRELLIS.2](./ai/trellis2) - About TRELLIS.2, an open-source image to 3D generation model.
+TLDR - very disappointing results from my initial tests.

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about